WRC Logo

 photo of WGH

 Windsor Research Centre (WRC), Ltd. was incorporated in the island of Jamaica as a not-for-profit Company Limited by Guarantee in April 2002.
-However, the spirit of research, conservation, and environmental education in Windsor, Trelawny, is recorded from as early as the 1850s and the stories of visiting scientists are held in the memories of the oldest community members.
-WRC located in the historic Windsor Great House.
+However, the spirit of research, conservation, and environmental education in Windsor is recorded from as early as the 1850s and the stories of visiting scientists are held in the memories of the oldest community members.
+WRC is located in the historic Windsor Great House.

 Located deep in Cockpit Country (see video), which is both the highest-ranked Biodiversity Hotspot in the Caribbean and the largest tract of wet limestone forest remaining on Jamaica, Windsor’s unique location attracts local and overseas researchers in the natural and social sciences.
 WRC evolved from the vision of founding director, Michael Schwartz (1947-2018), who recognised that much of the information about Cockpit Country was not available on-site and, consequently, was not available to the communities nor to conservation planners and natural resource managers.
-Mike's partner and co-founding director, Dr. Susan Koenig, still manages to keep the ship on an even keel, though wearing all the hats of research-ecologist, bookkeeper, plumber, cook, bottle-washer, and lawn-mower supremo she sometimes thinks she's too deep in a "cockpit" - ha ha!
+Mike's partner and co-founding director, Dr. Susan Koenig, continues to maintain the heritage.

 Within the framework of the recognised vital ecosystem services of Cockpit Country, particularly as the watershed for central-west Jamaica and as an important reservoir of endemic biodiversity, and in keeping with repeated calls for remote field stations, WRC was established to promote, facilitate, monitor and centralise research associated with the Cockpit Country.